yaya2devops/aws-cloud-project-bootcamp/journal/week3.md

 Despite the challenges he faced, Yahya remained dedicated to his work and successfully completed his project, leaving him with a sense of pride and accomplishment.

-He knew that his clients would appreciate the level of care and attention he had put into creating  to secure the authentication experience.

 ### Table Of Contents:

 - [Create Amazon Cognito](#authenticate-with-amazon-cognito)